Alice Curwen: Marriage and conversion

-New England and Caribbean
+New England and the Caribbean

 Alice Curwen, who also emerged as a Quaker preacher, felt inspired by God in 1676, after her children had grown up, to travel to New England, having heard that Quakers suffered cruel punishment and even the death penalty in Boston.
 Her husband initially disputed that the command had come from God, but relented and accompanied her.